-This is the format that millions of Christians all over the world are accustomed to, many having accompanied their parents to a similar service from a very young age.
+This is the format that virtually all Christians are accustomed to, many having accompanied their parents to a similar service from a very young age.
 However, the question is whether this pattern has any roots in the first century church.

 Unfortunately the answer to that question is a resounding and unqualified "no".

 Chapter IV - Is The Church Supposed To Be a Largely Spectator Event?

 When most Christians think of church, a largely spectator event comes to mind.
 However, the church is not supposed to resemble a theater in which one or more paid actors dominate the stage, while every one else looks on and occasionally applauds.
 In fact, the concept of virtually inactive, mute believers would have been totally foreign to the early church.
 The New Testament teaches that gathering together with other Christians is to be a participatory and interactive event with each person using his God given spiritual gifts for the benefit, or building up, of the congregation as a whole.

 Think about it.
 When was the last time you were able to use your spiritual gift in accordance with the pattern established in the New Testament?
 Tragically, a spirit led church that gave every member the freedom to contribute to the meeting, became a formal liturgical service, set in stone by the church hierarchy.
 And since then we have, as usual, accepted the status quo, never bothering to look any deeper HERE